fresns/docs/wiki/en-US/extensions/plugin/storage.md

 ## Audio and video functions

 - Transcoding command word triggered reactively.
-- Such three tables as `posts`, `comments`, and `dialog_messages` shall be [subscribed](functions.md) to when installing the plug-in.
+- Such three tables as `posts`, `comments`, and `conversation_messages` shall be [subscribed](functions.md) to when installing the plug-in.
 When there are any newly-added contents, trigger the transcoding command word and scan whether there are any audio/video files.
 - If there are any audios/videos and transcoding is not performed (`transcoding_state = 1`), execute transcoding.

 **Transcoding Configuration**